shiroyasha/blog-source/source/posts/2017-01-14-interfaces-in-ruby.html.md

 object, but they are fundamentally limited.
 Unit tests can describe much, much more about an object.

-For example, to describe the behaviour a collection, we can write down the
+For example, to describe the behaviour of objects that act as collections, we can write down the following:
-following:

 ``` ruby
 shared_examples "a collection" do